Gregor-Gottschewski/tonojip/README.md

 ## The Ironic Story Behind TonoJip

-Professors in university tried their best to teach me the "five golden aspects of programming":
+Professors in university tried their best to teach me the "four golden aspects of programming":

 * Don't reinvent the wheel.
 * Never optimize what doesn’t need optimizing.